 This can include making the cage playful with all the favorite items that chinchillas love to play with inside of their cage.

-If you haven’t done so already, you can also read my post about the necessary things you need in every chinchilla cage by clicking on the link a few words back.
+If you haven’t done so already, you can also read my post about the necessary things you need in every chinchilla cage here.

 That will simply take you to my other blog post to give you a good foundation of how a chinchilla cage should be structured for a happy, healthy, and playful chinchilla.